 So in the name of efficiency, I’d start in user space so that I could move it into the kernel later.
 I did this in a few ways.

 First, I wrote a few simple functions that simulated the features I needed from the kernel.
 In STREAMS, the data is held in a structure called a Block.
 Routines like allocb and freeb were used to allocate and free them.
 I used the actual Block structure, but the allocb and freeb were simple fakes.

-Next, I decided not to implement all the code that would go into the kernel, just the main parts, the bits that were the core of the protocol.
+Next, I decided not to implement all the code that’d go into the kernel, just the main parts, the bits that were the core of the protocol.

 Lastly, I implemented the Ethernet driver as a device driver and the routines could open /dev/en1, using it to actually send and receive IP packets on our real company network.
 This saved a lot of time because it meant I didn’t have to write any scaffolding.
 I only had to use my Sun to try to make a TCP connection to the VME bucket.

 It all worked very well.
-I wrote the Address Resolution Protocol (ARP) to answer the query from the SUN.
+I wrote the ARP to answer the query from the SUN.
 I then read in the IP packets and displayed them on the VME bucket.

 To fully test the IP, I next implemented the UDP protocol, which had its own RFC.
 This was easy since the UDP protocol is so simple.
 It has a header with only four fields: source port, destination port, the length of bytes in the packets, and an optional checksum.